ihmeuw/vivarium_research/docs/source/concept_models/vivarium_ciff_sam_2/concept_model.rst

     - Stratified by:

-      - SQ-LNS coverage (and MAM/SAM treatment coverage for secondary outcome)
+      - SQ-LNS coverage and utilization status (and MAM/SAM treatment coverage for secondary outcome)

   - Cause-specific mortality, YLL, and YLD counts

     - Stratified by:

-      - SQ-LNS, MAM treatment, and SAM treatment coverage (for secondary outcome only)
+      - MAM and SAM treatment coverage and SQ-LNS treatment utilization (for secondary outcome only)

 3.0 Models
 +++++++++++